micklove/devvm/README.md

 ---

 ## Running individual tasks
-For now, using the `tags` command to target individual tasks to run.
+For now, using the `tags` command to target individual tasks to run. e.g. To run tasks with a `config` tag...

 ```
 ansible-playbook -K devvm.yml --tags config -vvv
 ```